Roles and responsibilities: Non-partisan review process for government advertising

 Ad Standards will:

-• review Government of Canada advertising materials at the initial review and final review stages to ensure that all creative elements meet the advertising review criteria:
+- review Government of Canada ad creatives at the initial review and final review stages under the advertising review criteria:

-2. Final review: a second examination to ensure that the English and French final creative materials fully meet the criteria prior to their broadcast, display or publication
+- Final review: a second examination to ensure that the English and French final ad creatives fully meet criteria 2-5 prior to their broadcast, display or publication

-• perform a final review immediately following an initial review for ad creatives that have successfully passed the initial review, and for which the head of communications has attested will not be modified
+- perform a final review for criteria 2–5 immediately following an initial review for ad creatives that have successfully passed the initial review, and for which the head of communications has attested will not be modified

-• complete assessments for both initial and final reviews within 2 business days.
+- complete assessments for both initial and final reviews within two business days.
 Final review results must be provided in both official languages

 TBS will:

-• lead the development of the criteria for the review of government advertising based on the definition of non-partisan communications as described in the Policy on Communications and Federal Identity and the Directive on the Management of Communications
+- lead the development of the criteria for the review of government advertising based on the definition of non-partisan communications as described in the Policy on Communications and Federal Identity and the Directive on the Management of Communications and Federal Identity

-• provide policy advice, analysis and interpretations to PSPC and to departments, as required, on the definition of non-partisan communications and policy requirements
+- provide policy advice, analysis and interpretations to PSPC and to departments, as required, on the oversight mechanism, definition of non-partisan communications and policy requirements

-• Ad Standards review determinations, on a quarterly basis
+- Ad Standards assessments, on a quarterly basis